Album Session Players

 Roger Trilling (Laswell cohort): "[During the recording] I would give John bulletins as we drank beer in bars.
 'Today Steve Turre blew into conch shells', 'tomorrow a Didjeridu'.
 John grew wary, restive, even aggravated…"

-A respected jazz musician, Turre has played trombone with the likes of Art Blakey, Ray Charles & Woody Shaw since the 60s.
+A respected jazz musician, Turre has played trombone with the likes of Art Blakey, Ray Charles and Woody Shaw since the 60s.
 However, he is probably best known for his mastery of sea shells as musical instruments.
-As well as collaborating with a variety of artists he has also released solo albums.
+As well as collaborating with a variety of artists he has also released several solo albums.

 External Links: